ZiyunLiang/MMCCD/README.md

   - `--data_dir` The directory of the already preprocessed brats data.
 Default: './datasets/data'
   - `--input` The input modality in the cyclic translation process, which is the only modality used for testing.
 Default: 'flair'
   - `--trans` The translated modality in the cyclic translation process, which is the intermediate modality in the cyclic process.
 Default: 't2'
-  - `--training_process` Is it the forward or backward model in the cyclic process you are training?
-The input should be 'forward' or 'backward'.
-Default: 'forward'
   - `--experiment_name` The file name for saving the model.
 Default: 'None'
   - `--model_name` Which model is selected for the translation process.
 Only unet and diffusion model are included in this implementation, feel free to add your own translation model.
 The input should be either 'unet' or 'diffusion'.
 In our implementation, if you want to try out the model using basic unet ('Cyclic UNet'), then both forward and backward model should be set to 'unet'.